jpata/hepaccelerate-cms/README.md

 # hepaccelerate

 Accelerated array analysis on flat ROOT data.
-Process 1 billion events to histograms in 10 minutes on a single GPU workstation.
+Process 1 billion events to histograms in 4 minutes on a single GPU workstation.

 Weighted histograms, jet-lepton deltaR matching and pileup weighting directly on the GPU!
 Or, if you don't have a GPU, no big deal, the same code works on the CPU too, just somewhat slower!
 No batch jobs or servers required!

-Requirements:
+Required python libraries:
  - python 3
  - uproot
  - awkward-array
- - numba
+ - numba >0.43
  - fnal-column-analysis-tools

-Optional for CUDA acceleration:
+Optional libraries for CUDA acceleration:
  - cupy
  - cudatoolkit